hello31337/BI-SGX/README.md

 testuser # username
 testpass12345 # password
 O # authority type.
 "O" for data owner and "R" for researcher.
+FASTA # option. designate data type of data to upload or designate other processes to require.
 ```

 Secondly, you have to prepare data to store to cloud server.
 Currently 2 data types are acceptable; One is to be set of `int` or `double`, and another is to be set of `char`.
 The separator must be newline (`\n`).

 After completing remote attestation, you will be required to input filename of dataset.
 Then cloud DB storing will be executed and the result status will be returned from cloud server.

+For more detailed usage, please see at [BI-SGX's wiki](https://github.com/hello31337/BI-SGX/wiki).

 #### If you are researcher (use interpreter feature)
 Firstly, you have to prepare `login.ini` as with the case of data owner.